Help with Funeral Costs

 How to Request Support

-The process is informal, but we do ask for a brief verification.
-A person helping you — such as a hospital or aged care staff member, chaplain, minister, social worker, a staff member or volunteer from an op-shop or community shelter, or even a friend running a GoFundMe page — can contact us on your behalf.
+If your loved one was an adult, we kindly ask for a brief confirmation from someone supporting you.
+This could be a hospital or aged-care staff member, a chaplain, minister, social worker, a volunteer or staff member from an op-shop or community shelter, or even a friend who may have set up a GoFundMe page.

 – Your name